utilitywarehouse/shared-kustomize-bases/cockroachdb/examples/cfssl/README.md

 # DEPRECATED
 We have replaced `cfssl` with `cert-manager` for CockroachDB certificates.
-Please refer to [cert-manager examples](https://github.com/utilitywarehouse/cockroachdb-manifests/examples/cert-manager) for up-to-date manifests.
+Please refer to [cert-manager examples](https://github.com/utilitywarehouse/shared-kustomize-bases/tree/main/cockroachdb/example/cert-manager) for up-to-date manifests.

-# cockroachdb-manifests
+# cockroachdb-CFSSL

 This is a Kustomization base for deploying CockroachDB to a Kubernetes cluster.
 The base depends on Cloudflare's [cfssl](https://github.com/cloudflare/cfssl) as a Certificate Authority for signing certificates for